ULB-Darmstadt/django-shibboleth-ds/README.rst

 In contrast to Shibboleth Embedded Discovery you can really fully customize your UI and use a mobile first approach.
 The downside of course is, that you have to work on your UI and implement the redirect.
-But there's of course a mixin to support you!
+But there are of course a mixin and a templatetag to support you!

 Django Shibboleth Discovery uses simple AJAX requests for the search.
 Under the hood, the DiscoFeed, that can be quite big, is cached using Djangos caching framework.